asgardeo/asgardeo-tomcat-oidc-agent/io.asgardeo.tomcat.oidc.sample/src/main/resources/configuration-catalog.md

 **Property Name:** `homePage`

 **Description:** This may denote the URI for the home page of the webapp.
-In case there are multiple pages in the application and the user should be always redirected to a specific page after successful authentication this parameter can be configured.
+This parameter can be configured to specify the page that the user would always be redirected to, after successful authentication.

 **Sample:**